Get the Most Out of Your Seaside Holiday In Falmouth.

 Eat Local - Drink Local

 You may be staying in self-catering accommodation, but you'll miss something if you eat every meal in your holiday home.
 Treat yourselves to nights out or a few lunches to appreciate Falmouth's culinary offerings.
-Like all seaside towns, Falmouth is home to several excellent restaurants, cafes, and bars serving delicious local food and drink.
+Like all seaside towns, Falmouth has several excellent restaurants, cafes, and bars serving delicious local food and drink.
 Be sure to try some Cornish pasties, fresh seafood, and locally brewed beer or cider.
-Top choices include Restaurant Mine (simple, playful dishes of local-sourced food), Amanzi (traditional and fusion South African food) and Pennycomequick, a popular Gastro Bar with fabulous menus featuring locally grown ingredients
+Top choices include Restaurant Mine (simple, playful dishes of local-sourced food), Amanzi (traditional and fusion South African food) and Pennycomequick, a popular Gastro Bar with fabulous menus featuring locally grown ingredients.

 Cultural Events